Raymond-Onwude/Raymond-Onwude/README.md

 I design financial systems that make money **visible, controllable, and decision-ready**.

 My work sits above bookkeeping and accounting execution.
-I focus on how financial truth is produced, structured, and trusted—so founders, executives, and boards can make decisions with confidence under growth pressure, cash constraints, or audit scrutiny.
+I focus on how financial truth is produced, structured, and trusted so founders, executives, and boards can make decisions with confidence under growth pressure, cash constraints, or audit scrutiny.

 ---